rost567/Clustering-wine-dataset/README.md

 > - Use affinity propagation to automatically identify the number of clusters is a dataset.
 > - Use spectral methods to cluster data with non-linear relationships between points.

-## Step 1: Similarity and distance metrics
+## Similarity and distance metrics
 First step is to decide how to compare the similarity or dissimilarity between items.
 Can be according the properties of the data or according in our interests.
 There are methods of distance for:
 > - numerical,